Day 1

 Natalie McCormack, Learning and Development Lead, JVM Consultancy

-Conversations sessions need to be experienced in-person and are crafted to be participatory and stimulating.
+These sessions need to be experienced in-person and are crafted to be participatory and stimulating.
+You’ll be with peers to share ideas and learn from each other.

 Shweta Vohra, Lead Architect, Booking.com